-The arm lift procedure is ideal for patients who have a significant amount of excess, hanging skin or fat in the upper arm area, maintain a stable weight and have realistic expectations for surgery.
+The arm lift procedure is ideal for patients who have a significant amount of excess, hanging skin or extra fat in the upper arm area, maintain a stable weight, and have realistic expectations for surgery.
 It is also important that patients are healthy overall, with no major medical conditions that may be affected by surgery.

 Recovery and Results from Brachioplasty

 After an arm lift procedure, patients will often experience some swelling and bruising, as well as mild discomfort that can be managed with pain medication prescribed by Dr. Hutchinson.
 Compression garment or bandages may be recommended in patients who have undergone extensive liposuction of the arms as part of their brachioplasty.